growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ## Delete one page

-Go to the target page you want to delete and select the delete menu like an image.
+Go to the target page you want to delete and select the delete menu shown in the image below.

 ![delete1](./images/delete1.png)